nmakke/SR-LivingReview/docs/methods.md

   - navigation
 ---

-SR methods are grouped into different categories to be most useful, as summarized in the table.
+SR methods are grouped into different categories to be most useful.
+A minimal number of categories is chosen in order to be as simple and useful as possible.
-Below you find the list of SR methods for each category.
+SR methods are listed for each category.

 <!--**Regression-based** SR methods assume a predefined model structure.
 In this category, the linear approach formulates the SR problem as a system of linear equations, whereas the non-linear approach relies on multi-layer perceptron (MLP) to solve it.
 In both cases, the models' parameters are learned.<be>-->
 <!-- ´**Expression tree-based** SR methods treat mathematical equations as unary-binary trees whose internal nodes are mathematical operators (algebraic operators $\{+, -, \times, \div\}$,  analytical functions $\{\cos,\sin,\tan,\exp,\log,\mathrm{sqrt},\mathrm{etc}\}$) and terminal nodes are constants and state variables.
 This category comprises GP-based SR, RL-based SR, and TNN-based SR.<br>-->
 <!--  **Other SR approaches** category includes methods inspired by other disciplines, such as physics and mathematics, to solve the SR problem.-->